The key signs of teething molars in a 1-year-old include irritability, drooling, swollen gums, chewing, and temporary changes in sleep or appetite.

 What are common 1 Year Old Teething Molars Symptoms?

-Common symptoms include irritability, drooling, swollen gums, and disrupted sleep.
-Babies may also chew on objects to relieve gum discomfort as molars push through thick gum tissue.
+Common symptoms include irritability, drooling, swollen gums, chewing, and temporary changes in sleep or appetite.
+Babies may also chew on objects to relieve gum discomfort as molars push through gum tissue.

 How can I recognize 1 Year Old Teething Molars Symptoms in my baby?

 Look for red, swollen gums and increased drooling.
-Behavioral changes like fussiness, clinginess, and trouble sleeping are also typical signs of molar eruption in a 1-year-old.
+Behavioral changes like fussiness, clinginess, extra chewing, and short-term trouble settling may also happen with molar eruption in a 1-year-old.

 Why does my 1-year-old show irritability with teething molars symptoms?

-Irritability happens because the larger molars cause more gum soreness and discomfort than earlier teeth.
-This pain can make babies fussier and affect their usual behavior and sleep patterns.
+Irritability happens because the larger molars can cause more gum soreness and pressure than earlier teeth.
+This discomfort can make babies fussier and affect their usual eating or bedtime routine for a short time.

 How long do 1 Year Old Teething Molars Symptoms usually last?